JimRashed/Dev-Portfolio/README.md

 # Dev-Portfolio
-A repository to introduce employers to my developer profile, capabilities, and projects.
+A repository to showcase to my developer profile, capabilities, and projects.